lighthousemontessori/lighthousemontessori.github.io/connect.md

 During school:

 We love to have experts visit our classroom and teach us!
-If you know about cooking, scinece, crafts, culture, or just like to read children's books, we can schedule a time for you to visit us.
+If you know about cooking, science, crafts, culture, or just like to read children's books, we can schedule a time for you to visit us.

 After school: